SMALL CHANGES CAN CREATE BIG THINGS

 If you think exponential growth is reserved for universes, consider the fact that you yourself were once 0.1 mm small (much smaller than the dot on the "i").... and look at how far you've come!

-If you want to initiate a small change that has the potential to create massive, positive results, these 3 principles are important:
+If you want to initiate a small change in your work that has the potential to create massive, positive results, these 3 principles are important:

 Passion and Purpose are "gold metal detectors" which reveal the hidden treasures within you.